 “You are always in danger in the forest, where no people are.”
 Angela Carter, “The Company of Wolves”

 From The Turn of the Screw to The Others, creepy children frequently haunt Gothic texts.
 But what of Gothic texts assuming a young audience?
 Children’s/YA literature so often focuses on successful (or not so successful) negotiation of threats and learning opportunities in the intimate and public worlds around the child that “children’s” tales are often scarier than adult fiction.

-Evaluation will be based on a midterm essay, a term paper requiring secondary academic research, and a take-home final exam, as well as participation in discussion.
+Evaluation will be based on a midterm essay, a term paper requiring secondary academic research, a final exam, and participation in discussion.

 Editions of the texts and digital options will be identified later this summer.

 See Recent Posts or Archives (June 2021) in the right sidebar menu for descriptions of my other 2021-22 courses.